TheFormulaCruisers/libcan/README.md

 # libcan

-This interface simplifies CAN bus communication on a range of Microchip's 8-bit AVR microcontrollers.
+This library simplifies CAN bus communication on a range of Microchip's 8-bit AVR microcontrollers.
+It supports sending and receiving messages of variable length using either the 2.0A or the 2.0B CAN bus communicaton protocol.
+The transmission's bitrate is currently fixed at its highest value, which on a 16MHz clocked MCU corresponds to 1Mbps.

 ## Operation